syncfusion-content/xamarin-docs/Xamarin/SfTabView/CenterButtonSettings.md

 ## CenterButtonTapped Event

-When we tapp the `CenterButton` an event `CenterButtonTapped` will be raised.
+When we tap the `CenterButton` an event `CenterButtonTapped` will be raised.
 Using this event we can able to set alert message.

 {% tabs %}